 Just because God hasn’t removed our problem doesn’t mean He won’t provide a way through it.
 God’s ways are not our ways.
 His way of thinking and doing is not the same as ours.
 He is God and we are not.
 We are His creation.
-God is infinitely more wise than we are and His way of thinking and doing has been and always will be better than ours, which is what makes it mysterious.
-We will never fully understated God.
+God is infinitely wiser than we are and His way of thinking and doing has been and always will be better than ours, which is what makes it mysterious.
+We will never fully understate God.
 And that’s okay.
 If we could completely figure Him out then He wouldn’t be that great and awesome of a God, would He?

 Sometimes the problems in our life are purposeful to test and prove our faith and character, and to point us back to Jesus.
-In fact, the only way our faith and character is strengthened is when we go through times of trouble, and we learn that we are not in control.
+The only way our faith and character are strengthened is when we go through times of trouble, and learn that we are not in control.
 We don’t grow stronger or wiser in a life of ease.
 We grow stronger and wiser through times of struggle and hardship.
-Just like when we workout.
+Just like when we work out.
 Our muscles only get stronger and bigger by working them to the point that they become uncomfortable.
 That discomfort is necessary to strengthen them.
 It causes little tears in the muscle that after healing makes them stronger and even bigger.
-That’s why they’re sore afterwards.
-Apply this principle to life.
+That’s why they’re sore afterward.

-During times of ease we forget that we need God and mistakenly think that we’re smart enough and capable enough to make it on our own, when in fact we become weak and misguided in our own strength.
+During times of ease, we forget that we need God and mistakenly think that we’re smart enough and capable enough to make it on our own, when in fact we become weak and misguided in our own strength.
 This inevitably leads to trouble that causes even more pain and heartache than we would have had otherwise.
 You see, life is already hard enough, even when we follow Jesus.
 He said it would be.
 It’s been that way ever since Adam and Eve committed the first sin by going their way instead of God’s.
 As a result, life is full of thorns and thistles, pain and suffering.
-But, it won’t last forever.

-Jesus said, in this world, we will have trouble, but take heart, He has overcome it.
+Jesus said, in this world, we will have trouble but take heart, He has overcome it.

 So, we need to keep this in mind: life isn’t supposed to be easy, nor fair.
 It never has been and never will be.
-But we keep forgetting God, and we keep expecting that life should just go our way, which is why in times like this we’re shocked and surprised, and wonder what God is doing, or even if there really is a good God out there.
+But we keep forgetting God, and we keep expecting that life should just go our way, which is why in times like this we’re shocked and surprised, and wonder what God is doing, or even if there is a good God out there.